Higher-Order Functions

 Arguments to the ODE solvers

 The arguments to the ODE solvers in both the stiff and non-stiff solvers are the same.
-The arguments to the adjoint ODE solver are different; see Arguments to the adjoint ODE solvers.
+The arguments to the adjoint ODE solver are different; see Arguments to the adjoint ODE solver.

 • ode: ODE system function,